Detroit Waldorf School: Growth and change

+The 2020s

 In the summer of 2020, in response to the COVID-19 pandemic, the school constructed outdoor classrooms.
 The structures were built over the summer and helped the school return to in-person learning at the beginning of the 2020/2021 school year.

 The Detroit Waldorf School has maintained a commitment to providing a strong Waldorf education children in Detroit, and to racial, ethnic, geographic, and social-economic diversity in its student body.
 The school has remained at its present location since 1966.

+Academics

 Education in the Early Childhood Center

 The Detroit Waldorf School Early Childhood Center includes Pre-K classes for children 3-5 and full-day Kindergarten.
 The focus in the Early Childhood Center is on language and stories in circle/story time, and on indoor and outdoor creative free play.
 The school believes that free play is a fundamental part of early learning, fostering imagination, creativity, problem solving and social skills which aid in academic learning in later years.
 Children in the Early Childhood Center experience movement in play, including skipping, jumping rope, and eurythmy.
 They also do arts and handwork, including coloring, painting, modeling with beeswax, and baking bread.